Skip to content

 Positions for Frosh Trip

-Frosh Trip is a massive logistical enterprise, and this new day-trip format introduces a new layer of complexity!
+Frosh Trip is a massive logistical enterprise!
 In order to be able to meet the needs of the 750+ students involved; we will rely on a strong backbone of Support Team staff & Command Center staff.
-When you apply to be part of FT 2023, are joining part of a great team with all of us working towards one goal, providing the very best entering experience for incoming first-year students.
+When you apply to be part of FT 2024, are joining part of a great team with all of us working towards one goal, providing the very best entering experience for incoming first-year students.
+You can apply for either of the following positions (or both-- some people may end up serving in a hybrid between the two roles).

-Frosh Trip Dates 2023 - PENDING
+Frosh Trip Dates 2024

-• Saturday, August 26: Command Center & Support Teams return to campus and move in to their dorm rooms.
+• Saturday, August 24: Command Center & Support Teams return to campus and move in to their dorm rooms.
 OA Check-in at 5:00 PM

-• Sunday, August 27 - Tuesday: August 29: Pre-Trip - logistical planning, instruction and prep
+• Sunday, August 25 - Tuesday: August 27: Pre-Trip - logistical planning, instruction and prep

-• Wednesday, August 30 - Saturday, September 2: OA Frosh Trip!!
+• Wednesday, August 28 - Saturday, August 31: OA Frosh Trip!!

 Support Team Staff

-In order to drive a Support mini-van you need to have a valid US and complete the University's Van Driver Training program (which includes both an online an in-person component).
+In order to drive a Support mini-van you need to have a valid US Driver's License and complete the University's Van Driver Training program (which includes both an online an in-person component).
 For details go to (https://finance.princeton.edu/risk-management-tax-rents-mortgages/risk-management-and-insurance/fleet-safety-and-university) and scroll down to Become an Authorized University Driver.

 Command Center Staff